Homemade Gingerbread Spice Mix

 - Add to a mug of hot chocolate

-- Use it to create a winter simmer pot (add dried orange slices and 1-2 teaspoons gingerbread spice to a pot of water to simmer and scent your house!)
+- Create a winter simmer pot (add dried orange slices and 1-2 teaspoons gingerbread spice to a pot of water to simmer and scent your house!)

 Homemade Gingerbread Spice is perfect for holiday baking projects, as a DIY gift idea, sprinkling atop oatmeal, and more.
 Plus, it’s so easy to customize!